 Example 97 (A localisation example).
 Consider the following situation: You're asleep upstairs in your house and hear some noises from downstairs.
-You realise that a burglar is on your ground floor and you attempt to understand where he his from listening to his movements.
+You realise that a burglar is on the ground floor and you attempt to understand where he his from listening to his movements.
 You mentally partition the ground floor into a 5×5 grid.
 For each grid position you know the probability that if someone is in that position the floorboard will creak, fig(23.6a).
-Similarly you know that for each position the probability that someone will bump into something in the dark, fig(23.6b).
+Similarly you know for each position the probability that someone will bump into something in the dark, fig(23.6b).
 The floorboard creaking and bumping into objects can occur independently.
-In addition you assume that the burglar will move only one grid square - forwards, backwards, left or right in a single timestep.
+In addition you assume that the burglar will move only one grid square - forwards,

+backwards, left or right in a single timestep.
 Based on a series of bump/no bump and creak/no creak information, fig(23.7a), you try to figure out based on your knowledge of the ground floor, where the burglar might be.
-We also assume the burglar moves a single grid point either vertically or horizontally at each time point.